-If you’ve decided to convert your S Corporation into a limited liability company (LLC), understanding all the details of such a conversion is crucial.
+If you’ve decided to convert your S Corp to an LLC, understanding all the details of such a conversion is crucial.
+For many small business owners, changing an S Corp to an LLC offers a path to simpler management and significant tax flexibility.

-This guide will walk you through converting your business entity from an S Corp to an LLC.
+This guide will walk you through how to convert an S Corp to an LLC step by step.
 It’ll also explain why this might be an excellent move for your business, in case you have any doubts.
 Let’s begin.

 Key Takeaways

-If you have a C Corp with S Corp status, you can convert to an LLC in three ways.
+If you have a C Corp with S Corp status, you can convert to an LLC by statutory conversion, statutory merger, or non-statutory conversion based on state laws.

-If you have an LLC taxed as an S Corp, it can be converted back to its original tax status.
+If you have an LLC taxed as an S Corp, it can be converted back to its original tax status by just revoking its status and filing Form 8832.

-Converting an S Corp into an LLC offers numerous benefits, including management and tax advantages.
+Converting an S Corp into an LLC offers numerous benefits, including management and tax advantages, specifically for small business owners.

 Why Change an S Corp to LLC?